omar-diab/DL-Project-One/README.md

 - an **optimization study** built on top of a stronger regularized training pipeline.

 > **Note:** This `README.md` is intended to document the project **technically and methodologically**.
-> A separate `report.md` / `report.pdf` should provide the deeper discussion, interpretation, and final academic analysis.
+> A separate `report.md` provides the deeper discussion, interpretation, and final academic analysis.

 ---